-1. Develop a plan to address one issue that interferes with the API population Low Income uninsured and underinsured persons TBD TBD Meeting with API organizations to develop priority 2.
-Increase the % of target schools whose Latino/a 5 th graders have demonstrated improvement in the Healthy Fitness Zone for Body Composition Low-income Latino 5 th graders % of schools whose Latino/a 5 th graders have demonstrated improvement in the Healthy Fitness Zone for body composition Will use school year 2019 HFZ data as baseline year Due to COVID data was not collected in 2021 3.
-Align health equity work to address at least one community adopted equity initiative, such as HASC or HCA Low-income population with health disparity TBD TBD Working with HASC and OC Health Care Agency to align efforts
+Strategy Population Served Strategy Measure Baseline 2023 Accomplishment 1.
+Develop a plan to address one issue that interferes with the API population Low Income uninsured and underinsured persons Partner with one API CBO SJMC partnered with Korean Community Services to provide mental health and substance use disorder services in north Orange County.

+1 I T. I 2.
+Increase the % of target schools whose Latino/a 5 th graders have demonstrated improvement in the Healthy Fitness Zone for Body Composition Low-income Latino 5 th graders % of schools whose Latino/a 5 th graders have demonstrated improvement in the Healthy Fitness Zone for body composition Will use school year 2019 HFZ data as baseline year The Fitnessgram results for body composition is no longer collected in the State of California.
+However, we have gained commitment from schools to survey 5 th grade students.
+SJMC will partner with schools in the coming school year to determine if we can collect and share data.
+3. Align health equity work to address at least one community adopted equity initiative, such as HASC or HCA Low-income population with health disparity Partner with HCA Worked with OC Health Care Agency to align health equity efforts to be included in upcoming CHNA and CHIP.